paudeville/minimal-mistakes/_pages/about.md

 ---
+title                   : "About"
-permalink: /about/
+permalink               : /about/
-header:
+header                  :
-  image: "/assets/images/new-header copy.jpg"
+  image                 : "/assets/images/new-header copy.jpg"
-title: "About"
+  og_image              : "/assets/images/twitter-card.jpg"
 ---

 Paudeville is a family-friendly variety show podcast in the style of Vaudeville...get it?
 Get it!?!?